andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ### Looking through the crystal ball [GT] <<<<<< TO COME from @gaythu-rajan
+There are many ways to skin a cat - what you build may not be the perfect way of building, but as long it is one of the ways that is based on a domain model, then it is unlikely to fall over design wise.
+It is a WIN!
+E.g. We could have had an orchestration service which replicates the physical world of sorting out different types of prosecution notices and forward it to appropriate court or have the case land in the correct context depending on the type and then let the natural court process take it course as the case goes for referral to higher jurisdiction atcm->mag->crown.

+It is worth remembering that real world != software application.
+Software world offers so many opportuniies to optimise that leverage it even if it means that performing business differently.

 ---

 ### Shortsight vs longsight [GT] <<<<<< TO COME from @gaythu-rajan
+Another sign of failure is failing to realise the difference between learning the domain beyond what the 'requirements' captured vs future proofing.
+The former means due to the deeper insights gained from the domain the model will be more robust and less likely to fall over because the real world seldom changes at the same pace as the requirements on which a software application is built.
+While the latter means, you are anticipating these requirements to come up later and building it in advance.
+Constantly having to battle with businesss quick wins and resulting tactical solutions incurred so much debt in code.

 ---